aws/amazon-documentdb-odbc-driver/src/markdown/setup/developer-guide.md

 1. To set the version of the ODBC driver, update the `src/ODBC_DRIVER_VERSION.txt` file with the appropriate version.
 2. To set the version of the JDBC drvier to download and embed, update the `src/JDBC_DRIVER_VERSION.txt` file to the appropriate version.
+3. To set the version of the Power BI connector, update the `src/power-bi-connector/AmazonDocumentDBConnector/AmazonDocumentDBConnector.pq` file to the appropriate version.

 ## Power BI Connector